abhishek-kumar-code/Redfish_Public/Specification.md

 ## Data Model & Schema

-One of the key tenants of the Redfish interface is the separation of protocol and data model.
+One of the key tenets of the Redfish interface is the separation of protocol and data model.
 This section describes common data model, resource, and Redfish Schema requirements.

 * Each resource shall be strongly typed according to a [resource type definition](#resource-type-definitions).
 The type shall be defined in a Redfish [schema document](#schema-documents) and identified by a unique [type identifier](#type-property).